My loved one has died and I need to access their bank account

 Answer

 The Surrogate’s Courts understand that the time after a family member or close friend dies is difficult and that many responsibilities must be resolved quickly.
-Because the decedent’s funds can only be released to a fiduciary or administrator, Surrogate’s Courts process filings as quickly as staffing allows.
+Because the deceased person’s funds can only be released to a fiduciary or administrator, Surrogate’s Courts process filings as quickly as staffing allows.

 FAQ Actions